nmb007/vagrant-lamp/README.md

 This vagrant project is based on CentOS 6.5 Box and helps in setting up a full LAMP stack

-1. Clone this repo and copy all the files in your project root directory
+1. Clone this repo and copy all the files (excluding README.md) in your project root directory

 2. Change values accordingly in puphpet/config-custom.yaml